Kimxons/dataramp/README.md

-# dataplus
+# dataramp

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-**dataplus** is a Python library designed to assist data science and data analysis teams in their workflow.
+**dataramp** is a Python library designed to assist data science and data analysis teams in their workflow.
 It provides various utility functions and tools to streamline common data science tasks.

 ## Features

-dataplus offers the following key features:
+dataramp offers the following key features:

 1. **Project Management:** Simplifies the creation of standard data science project structures.
 With a single function call, you can generate a well-organized project directory with predefined folders for datasets, processed data, raw data, outputs, models, scripts, notebooks, and more.